Greek Socialist deputy quits in opposition to austerity

 Most PASOK deputies said after a meeting late on Wednesday that they would support the new austerity package but five party lawmakers, including Kassis, had yet to be convinced to do so.

-(Reporting by George Georgiopoulos and Karolina Tagaris; Writing by Deepa Babington; Editing by Myra MacDonald)
+(Reporting by George Georgiopoulos, writing by Deepa Babington, editing by Mark Heinrich)